thunder/thunder_schema/documentation.md

       promotedArticles(offset: Int = 0, limit: Int = 50): EntityList
     }

-As you can see in the example, it is possible to expose parameters to the GraphQL client, we recommend limiting the exposed parameters as much as possible, and not give too much control to the consumer, because generating lists can produce great load on the server, and you might expose data, you did not expect.
-Offset and limit should be fine. any limit that will be set greater than 100 will not be accepted.
+As you can see in the example, it is possible to expose parameters to the GraphQL client.
+We recommend limiting the exposed parameters as much as possible, and not give too much control to the consumer, because generating lists can produce great load on the server, and you might expose data that you did not expect.
+Offset and limit should be fine.
+Any limit that will be set greater than 100 will not be accepted.

 Back in the MySchemaSchemaExtension.php we can now use the thunder_entity_list producer to resolve that field.